jtakayama/makahiki/install/doc/redhat_readme.txt

 - All packages in the groupinstall of "Development tools"
 - git
 - gcc
-- Python Imaging Library (packages: python-devel, python-imaging, libjpeg-devel)
+- Python Imaging Library (packages: python-devel, python-imaging, libjpeg-devel, zlib-devel)
-  - This also checks that the libjpeg.so and libz.so libraries (or symlinks to them) exist in /usr/lib64.
-These symlinks should be created automatically upon installation.
+  - This also creates symbolic links for libjpeg.so and libz.so if necessary.
 - PostgreSQL 9.1:
   - The repository http://yum.postgresql.org/9.1/redhat/rhel-6-x86_64/pgdg-redhat91-9.1-5.noarch.rpm
     will be added to the yum repositories.